EWaterman/EWaterman.github.io/_posts/Ch2/0002-08-01-breaking-scenes-down.md

 [Mastering Comics](https://www.amazon.ca/Mastering-Comics-Drawing-Pictures-Continued/dp/1596436174/ref=pd_sim_14_1?_encoding=UTF8&psc=1&refRID=717HW3NH9NTRCSMXJVJ2) by Jessica Abel and Matt Madden has an excellent section on atoms that I encourage you to check out but in an attempt to summarize: **atoms are the elementary actions of a scene.**

-Atoms are snapshots in time, comprising of a single action or state change.
+Atoms are snapshots in time, consisting of a single action or state change.
 A dog lies down.
 Someone smiles.
 A gun fires.
 Atoms are just about the lowest level you can break a scene down into.
 Any time something moves from one state to another, no matter how small the change, it can be considered as an atomic action.

 Here’s an example scene from my comic: